SheldonYoungo/QR-Code-Generator-V2/README.md

     ```
      npm run server
     ```
-3.- First run the client:
+3.- Then run the client:
  - Running client in dev mode:
     ```
      npm run dev